neal-o-r/neal-o-r.github.io/_posts/2021-01-18-countdown.md

 # Letters round

 For the letters round we get nine random letters, where we get the choice of how many are vowels and how many are consonants.
-Also, letters aren't chosen uniformly at random, they are stratified with respect to the frequency of the letters' use in English.
+Also, letters aren't chosen uniformly at random, they are stratified with respect to their frequency of use in English.
 Let's say we've got:

 $$
 \rm{A\:R\:I\:O\:E\:K\:L\:N\:N}